Primary Children's has so many fun trees at this time of year!

 -We have a follow up appointment on Dec.
 22, then we will schedule the next phase (cardiocath) for January.

 -Abby and Tessa still LOVE all things pink. :) The girls spent the day today dressing up, giving each other manicures, pedicures, and putting on play make up.
-They split the work on my toes and might I just say that they turned out lovely!
+They split the work on my toes and might I just say that

 -We still anticipate phase 3 (open heart surgery - Fontane) by spring.

--We love being all together as a family!!!
+all together as a family!!!

 -We will be h.o.m.e. in order to keep germ/illness free through January - and then we will see from there.